eunjic/Database_Planner/README.md

 Motivation
 ===============
-In order to manage my schedule and to have self assesment of it, I proposed a simple Self Checking Planner Web platform using database.
+In order to manage my schedule and to have self assesment of it, I proposed a simple Self Checking Planner using database.

 Description
 ===============